davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 }
 ```

 We've defined our LED pin on one place by creating a *constant*.
-Now, if we want to use a different pin we need to change only one place in the code.
-Plus we don't have confusing code everywhere referring to "9".
+Now, if we want to use a different pin, we need to change only one place in the code.
+Plus, we don't have confusing code everywhere referring to "9".

 We've extracted the code that flashes the LED into its own function with parameters to specify the pin we want to flash and how long the flash should be.
 This allows us to easily add flashes in our code with a single line of code instead of 4.